 New York Times bestselling author and award-winning producer, Melissa Rivers is an entertainment journalist and correspondent, an equestrian, an Ivy League graduate, an accomplished public speaker and an animal advocate.
 While her professional achievements are plentiful, it is her role as a single parent to her son Cooper that Melissa calls her greatest accomplishment.

-Melissa has virtually been in the business since the day she was born in New York City.
-She attended grade school and high school in Los Angeles after her family relocated to Los Angeles when she was four.
-She attended the prestigious University of Pennsylvania in Philadelphia where she studied European History and graduated with Distinction in Major in 1989.
+Though born in New York City, Melissa attended grade school and high school in Los Angeles before matriculating to the prestigious University of Pennsylvania in Philadelphia where she studied European History and graduated with Distinction in her Major.

-Rivers currently lives with her son, Cooper, and two dogs in Los Angeles.
-In her spare time, she enjoys tennis and surfing.
+Melissa lives with her son and her two rescue dogs in Los Angeles.
+In the little spare time she finds herself having, Melissa enjoys playing tennis and surfing.